Beaches, history, shopping and fine dining blend with championship tennis and a national forest in the diverse area east of the Cooper River.

 The Edgar Allan Poe Library is housed in Battery Gadsden, a former Spanish-American War four-gun battery.
 The library is named for Poe, who was stationed on Sullivan’s Island as a private in the Army in 1827 and 1828.
 He used the island as the background for his famous story, “The Gold Bug.”

-This island’s Fort Moultrie has a long military history of protecting the harbor from invaders ranging from the Revolutionary War to World War II.
-The fort bears the name of Col. William Moultrie, who repelled a British attack in 1776.
+This island’s Fort Moultrie bears the name of Col. William Moultrie, who repelled a British attack in 1776.
 The National Park Service manages the fort as a historic tourist attraction.

 The Wild Dunes resort occupies 1,500 acres on the northern end of the island and offers two 18-hole Tom Fazio golf courses, 17 tennis courts and numerous pools.

-The Family Circle Cup puts Daniel Island in the national spotlight each year.
+The Family Circle Cup puts Daniel Island in the women’s tennis spotlight each year.
 Blackbaud Stadium, also on Daniel Island, is home to the Charleston Battery professional soccer team.

-McClellanville, a picturesque village, is in northern Charleston County on Hwy.
-17. It was ravaged by Hurricane Hugo in 1989 but bounced back to become a self-sufficient community of schools, homes, churches, shops and docking facilities with an economy largely dependant upon the sea.
+This picturesque village in northern Charleston County on U.S. 17 was ravaged by Hurricane Hugo in 1989 but bounced back to become a self-sufficient community of schools, homes, churches, shops and docking facilities with an economy largely dependent upon the sea.